Laboratory Instrumental Assessments

 Skin Balance and PH Claims – the pH meter is an electrical device that determines the acidity or basicity of solutions or on the surface of the skin. pH meters are calibrated with control buffer solutions that span the range of the area or substrate being measured.

 Transepidermal Water Loss – Measures the density gradient of the water evaporation from the skin indirectly via two different sensors that are calibrated to collect temperature and humidity data inside of a hollow cylinder.

 Tewameter is most often deployed to measure film-forming capacity and to assist with secondary moisturization claims.

-Nova Dermal Phase Meter – Used to obtain measurements of skin surface impedance to determine electroconductivity of individual treatment sites.
-This data provides a relative measure of retained water content, which is a direct function of hydration levels in the skin.
+Nova Dermal Phase Meter – Utilized to attain measurements of skin surface impedance to determine individual treatment sites’ electroconductivity.
+This data gives a relative measure of retained water content, which is a direct function of hydration levels in the skin.

 A handheld device that is used to measure the color of objects and the skin surface.
 Data can be reported in L*A*B* format in order to normalize and measure consistent changes in values that are most relevant to skin tone assessments.

 Fluid Velocity: Most commonly used to assess blood flow and surface-level support changes in the skin after product application or treatment.
 Particles are measured suspended in fluid as they pass through a fringe or interference pattern.